kg4zow/jms1.info/src/keybase/before.md

 > &#x1F6D1; **Resetting your account starts a new account with the same username.**
 >
-> If you do this, you will *permanently* lose accesss to the content stored in the old account.
+> If you do this, you will *immediately and permanently* lose accesss to all content encrypted using the device keys from the old account.
 >
 > Even if you later find one of the old devices, it won't be able to log into your Keybase account anymore.